BethHilbert/ASP.NET-FamilyBank/README.md

-# Family Banking Web-based Application
+# Family Bank Web-based Application

-Family Banking is a web-based application which records saving, spending, interest, and wishes.
-The target audience is parents desiring to motivate their kids to save.
-To encourage saving, it includes an interest calculator and the ability to track progress towards affording "wishes".
+Family Bank is a web-based application which records saving, spending, interest, and wishes.
+The target audience is parents desiring to motivate kids to save.
+To encourage saving, it includes an interest calculator, a status bar summarizing principle/interest amounts, and the ability to track progress towards affording "wishes."
 Created October 2017.

 Features